Biotronic/TweakScale/README.txt

 Minimum and maximum scales!
     Want your part to be available only in 1.25m and 2.5m scales?
 Make it so!

+Custom scale factors!
+    Do you need 0.3125m scale in addition to the more common ones?
+Just add it!

+Free scaling!
+    Mostly for trusses, I think.
+Lets you create parts of any size.

-Example MODULE declaration:
+Example MODULE declarations:

 MODULE
 {
 	name = GoodspeedTweakScale
-	defaultScale = 2 // Can be elided, default of 1
+	defaultScale = 2 // Default 1
-    minScale = 1 // Can be elided, default of 0
+    minScale = 1     // Default 0
-    maxScale = 2 // Can be elided, default of 4
+    maxScale = 2     // Default 4
+}

+MODULE
+{
+	name = GoodspeedTweakScale
+    freeScale = true    // Default false
+    stepIncrement = 0.1 // Default 0.01 when freeScale is true
+}

+MODULE
+{
+	name = GoodspeedTweakScale
+    scaleFactors = 0.625, 1.25, 2.5, 3.75, 5.0 // Default range of scale factors
 }

 ===================